 Our Essential Challenge

-But despite our city’s rich array of resources and opportunities, we still have students unable to thrive in our schools.
+Cambridge is a city with abundant resources and opportunities, yet too many students are unable to thrive in our schools.
 Year after year, despite incremental gains, a gap persists between those students who succeed and those who struggle.

-Often silent in public discourse are the struggles of those chronically challenged by poverty, their immigration status or a learning disability.
-The demography of the students in our schools tells an urgent story: almost 45%, or 3000, of our students qualify for free and reduced lunch, 1100 live in public housing, and every Friday 500 students leave school with a backpack of nutritional food to eat over the weekend.
+The demographics of our schools tell an urgent story: almost 47%, or over 3000, of our students qualify for free or reduced lunch, 1100 live in public housing, and every Friday 500 students leave school with a backpack of nutritional food to eat over the weekend.
 There are food pantries in four of our elementary schools and one in the high school.

 My Priorities to Build Bridges to Excellence in our Schools

-Research makes clear: the best advantage we can give our students to close the persistent achievement and opportunity gaps, is access to high quality pre-school education.
-But despite the urgency, especially for our low-income students, implementation of a systemic early childhood education program has been slow.
-I will ensure the needs of our earliest learners are given the attention they deserve.
-Access will not only better prepare our early learners for school, but it will also create opportunity for families to build the habit of engagement with teachers and their schools.
+Research makes clear: the most effective way to close the persistent achievement and opportunity gaps is access to high quality preschool education.
+But despite the urgency, especially for our low-income students, developing a system-wide ECE program has been slow.
+An ECE program will not only better prepare our early learners for school, but it will also create opportunity for families to build the habit of engagement with teachers and schools.

-Research substantiates what our own student say: they feel most affirmed and receptive to learning when the teachers in front of them look like them and share their cultural experiences.
-But despite being a majority minority school district, only 15% of our teachers are a minority or a teacher of color.
-Our School Committee has set a goal of 30% without a plan for achieving this.
-When last on the School Committee, I began this work and will continue to conduct the outreach necessary to recruit and build the pipeline of talent our students deserve.
+Research substantiates what our students tell us: they feel most affirmed and able to learning when the teachers in front of them look like them or share their cultural experiences.
+But despite being a majority-minority school district, less than 20% of our teachers are from under-represented populations.
+Our School Committee has set a goal of 30%, but does not have a plan.
+I began this work when I served on the School Committee and will continue to conduct the outreach necessary to build the pipeline of diverse talent our students deserve.